LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/introduction.md

 An internal knowledge base is a built-in knowledge base, i.e., one whose content you can create and manage directly within the Knowledge Base application.
 You can:

-* Start from scratch, and add articles directly within the application.
+* Start from scratch, and add articles directly within the Knowledge Base application.
 * Do a one-time import of articles from a CSV file, and maintain the articles thereafter within the Knowledge Base application.
 * Link the knowledge base to a Google sheet.
 You can maintain the Google sheet and sync the knowledge base to overwrite the knowledge base with the sheet’s contents.
 Or, you can add the knowledge base using the Google sheet and work thereafter entirely within the Knowledge Base application.

-A LivePerson knowledge base always makes use of a [Natural Language Understanding (NLU) engine](intent-builder-natural-language-understanding.html) to [evaluate the articles](knowledge-base-common-common-concepts.html#knowledge-base-searches) in the knowledge base against the consumer’s utterance (the intent).
+An internal knowledge base always makes use of a [Natural Language Understanding (NLU) engine](intent-builder-natural-language-understanding.html) to [evaluate the articles](knowledge-base-common-common-concepts.html#knowledge-base-searches) in the knowledge base against the consumer’s utterance (the intent).
 The articles, which have associated intents, are matched and [scored](knowledge-base-common-common-concepts.html#scoring-and-thresholds) by the engine, and the most accurate article is sent to the inquiring consumer.

 ### High-Level Workflow